 And you’re not having a proper feast without lumpia.
-We’ll also be covering lumpia shanghai since you can’t just have one type of lumpia.
+My Filipino vegetable lumpia recipe is a classic, handed down from Lola to Lola We’ll also be providing a step by step lumpia shanghai recipe since you can’t just have one type of lumpia.
 Maybe fresh lumpia, too.

 And we do have a recipe for making your own spring roll wrappers, but this is much simpler, and faster!